GrantSlattery/GitHubPagesGuide1/README.md

 # GitHubPagesGuide1

 Guide: HTML, CSS and GitHub Pages Website

-Step 1) Create a new repository on your GitHub account
+Step 1) Start a new repository on GitHub
 Step 2) Create a new file named index.html in the repository
-Step 3) Add this code to index.html that can be changed later:
+Step 3) Add this code to index.html, it can be changed later:

 ```
 <!DOCTYPE html>
 <html>